 HFAs and the Housing GSEs

-The GSEs are critical in providing liquidity, stability and affordability to the mortgage market, particularly for long-term, fixed-rate mortgages.
-Fannie Mae and Freddie Mac purchase and securitize loans from HFAs and other lenders who then use the proceeds to finance more mortgages.
+The GSEs are critical to providing liquidity, stability and affordability to the mortgage market, particularly for long-term, fixed-rate mortgage loans.
+Fannie Mae and Freddie Mac purchase and securitize mortgage loans from housing finance agencies (HFAs) and other lenders who then use the proceeds to finance more mortgage loans.
 The FHLBs provide advances and other financial products to support their members’ affordable housing activities.

 Both Fannie Mae and Freddie Mac have done business with the HFAs to help support affordable single-family and multifamily housing opportunities.
-Both firms currently offer specific HFA-only products that allow HFAs to sell the single-family loans with preferred terms.
-Recognizing HFAs’ track record of responsibly supporting affordable housing lending, FHFA has directed Fannie Mae and Freddie Mac to work more closely with HFAs.
+Both firms currently offer specific HFA-only, income-targeted products that allow HFAs to sell single-family loans with preferred terms.

 In addition, until recent years, Fannie Mae and Freddie Mac were large purchasers of Housing Bonds and Housing Credits.
 Both firms plan to resume their Housing Credit investments soon.